Penn Medical Students

 - Can I get credit towards graduation for my global health experience?

-- Global Health Programs requires a four-week commitment for funding.
+- The Center for Global Health requires a four-week commitment for funding.
 Is an exception possible?

-- I know that Global Health Programs does not fund experiences in countries on the US State Department's Current Travel Warnings list but could I request an exception to this rule as I know the country and language well and have a support system there?
+- I know that The Center for Global Health does not fund experiences in countries on the US State Department's Current Travel Warnings list but could I request an exception to this rule as I know the country and language well and have a support system there?

 - Am I limited to global health experiences on the Opportunities pages of this website?

-- Do I need to submit a Registration Form if I am not getting funding from Global Health Programs?
+- Do I need to submit a Registration Form if I am not getting funding from The Center for Global Health?

 - Does my personal health insurance cover me while I am traveling?